space-wizards/docs/src/en/general-development/tips/beginner-faq.md

 Make sure you use the command `cd` to navigate to your space-station-14 repository before running `RUN_THIS.py`.
 ![image](https://github.com/alwinnocom/docs/assets/63136288/1750eb6a-20e3-4d3c-9b4c-d7272787aaf2)

 ## Researching Space Station 14

 ### I am looking for text that I saw in gameplay but I am not sure where to look.

 1. Lots of the in-game text can be found in XAML files & YML files.
+You can search through XAML files to find the parts of the user interface that you want to work on.
 ![image](https://github.com/alwinnocom/docs/assets/63136288/2a4aef1b-2839-455d-a867-b9c457f9d3a2)
 2. If YML files are not showing up, you can find them on Github by going to the [Space Station 14 repository](https://github.com/space-wizards/space-station-14?search=1) & searching for .yml files.
 3. Use your code editor to search for the exact text (for text that is not based on Project Fluent).
 For example, Visual Studio lets you use Ctrl + Shift + F to find certain text in all of the files.